mikechase3/godot-jungle-jump/README.md

 ### Setting
 - **Jungle Environment**: The game takes place in a dense, vibrant jungle filled with towering trees, winding caves, and dangerous wildlife.
-- **Dynamic Time of Day**: In the release version, the game's visual color palette will sync with the player's local clock, providing a unique look depending on the time (e.g., sunrise, midday, sunset, night).
+- **Dynamic Time of Day**: In the release version, the game's visual color palette will sync with the player's local clock, providing a unique look depending on the time (i.e. sunrise, midday, sunset, night).
 - **Prototype Version**: The jungle is always set during daylight hours.

 ### Backstory and Lore